 - Supporting a plurality of voices, finding true connections with people, and making safe spaces to enable challenging conversation is a passion of mine as an educator and academic leader.
 Working through visual and performing arts and sciences to both reflect and move the world is a powerful form of advocacy and activism that ensures change and creates spaces for these critical conversations.

 - I look forward to working with artists, activists, advocates, scientists, educators and so many more who know that art can change the world!
-Winona, Minnesota
+Duluth, Minnesota

 Sally Gibson is approaching 50 years of service as an art teacher in Minnesota.
 She has been honored several times as the Art Teacher of Minnesota.
 She finishes her career at a Twin Cities Area Learning Center where she works with at risk students using art to explore and reflect on their issues.
 Sally was a pioneer in online curriculum development and delivery when she developed the first art methods course for Bemidji State University’s teacher licensure program-DLiTE.
 DLiTE was the first online/hybrid teacher licensure program in the nation.

 - As an art educator, I have had the opportunity to watch magic happen when Barbara Bridges encourages students to find their voice and communicate a personal viewpoint.

 - I have always believed that visual art is more than making something pretty.
 It is a vehicle for communicating fears, dreams, questions—all that is part of the human experience—it certainly can change the world.Barbara Bridges shares this opinion, she is an agent of change!
 I support her and her vision!
 Educator Minneapolis, Minnesota